Michigan Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 Penalties for Driving Without Insurance in Michigan

-• Vehicle impoundment – Your vehicle may be held somewhere, adding extra fees to retrieve it.
+• Vehicle impoundment: Your vehicle may be held somewhere, so you must pay fees to retrieve it.

-• Suspension of vehicle registration – The state may suspend your car's registration.
+• Vehicle registration suspension: The state may suspend your car's registration.

-• Requirement to file an SR-22 – You could be mandated to carry this certificate as proof of future financial responsibility.
+• SR-22 filing requirement: You could be required to carry this certificate as proof of future financial responsibility.

-Abide by Michigan's car insurance laws.
-Driving without insurance carries significant risks, not only in terms of legal penalties but also in leaving you financially vulnerable in the event of an accident.
-Ensure your vehicle is covered by at least the minimum coverage to stay on the right side of the law and protect yourself and others on the road.
+Driving without insurance carries significant risks, including legal penalties and financial vulnerability in case of an accident.
+Ensure your vehicle has at least the minimum coverage to stay legal and protect yourself and others on the road.

 What to Do if Your Policy Is Canceled

 If your car insurance policy is canceled in Michigan, secure new coverage immediately.
 Continuing to drive without insurance is illegal and risks significant penalties.
-Reaching out to your insurance agent or another insurer promptly to discuss your options is the best course of action.
+Contact your insurance agent or another insurer promptly to discuss your options.

 uninsured icon